andrewjamesford/andrewford-co-nz-11ty/content/articles/lastfm-widget-netlify-functions/index.md

 ### Run Local

-Run Netlify Dev from the command line and this will start a local server that you can run your serverless function locally.
-It starts up the local serverless function dev server and then it calls the NPM start command to start the 11ty Dev server.
+Run Netlify Dev from the command line and this will start a local server where you can run your serverless function locally.
+It starts up the local serverless function dev server and then it calls the NPM `start` command to start the 11ty Dev server.
 Check out the link in the notes below and you can see how to deploy your function.

 [Netlify CLI functions](https://cli.netlify.com/commands/functions) documentation.